This post includes affiliate links.

-Now the trunk needs to be made according to the amount hair one has.
-So the best way to figure it out is to make a ponytail make a chain and wrap it around the top part of the ponytail (thickest part) and measure whether it fits about 3/4 around it.
+Now the trunk needs to be made according to the amount of hair one has.
+So the best way to figure it out is to make a ponytail, then make a chain and wrap it around the top part of the ponytail (thickest part) and measure so that it fits about 3/4 around it.

 Then you will do single crochet rows back and forth in the length that is needed or wanted for the trunk.
 If you don’t make the trunk as long as the actual hair is, then it looks like the elephant is spraying water out of his trunk. 😀

 Row 1: ch 11, 1 sc in each st across, ch 1, turn